mattrehbein/data_studio/code/05-project/DIARY_5.md

 gray for map: E5E5E5
 yellow highlight for MA, CO & MN: fff66a

+FOR GEOGIFFY CONSISTENCY: graduated by Natural Breaks (Jenks); opacity at 50%; stroke hairline width with same orange color

 -WHEN adding csv to QGIS, x field is the longitude and y field is the latitude